b111123b/CoffidaApp/README.md

 # Coffida

-# Running the App in an Emulator
+Running the App in an Emulator:

 1. Start android studio
 2. Go to AVD manager